Send the link below via email or IMCopy

 The use of metonymy helps achieve

-For instance, “Rifles were guarding the gate” is more concise and appealing than
+For instance, “Rifles were guarding the gate” is more concise and appealing and creative than

 “The guards with rifles in their hands were guarding the gate.”
 Furthermore, metonymy,